 - 1. Remove the rubber bump stop from chassis. - 2.
 Loosen the leaf spring U bolts. - 3.
 Slide the pre-assembled bag assembly into place.
-The lower curved brackets slide under the U bolts. - 4.
-Bolt the top bracket into place using the original bump stop bolts and mounting points. - 5.
-Ensure the brackets are straight and the bag sits in a straight line up and down without a tendency to twist. - 6.
-Sometimes you need to lower the vehicle and pump up the bags with air to fully reach and prevent a stretched bag from preventing mounting bolts to tighten. - 7.
-Tighten the U bolts and top mounts. - 8.
-Make sure nothing fouls with the air bag such as sway bar brackets, mounts for brake lines or breathers etc and remember the bags get wider as they compress. - 9.
+The lower curved brackets slide under the U bolts.
+Retighten the U bolts.
+Best to check these after a few hundred klm to ensure seated and still tight. - 4.
+Position the lower bracket such that the air line is protected behind the bracket and not at the front where it is more prone to stones. - 5.
+It is also best to run the air line along the axle /diff housing and follow the brake line up to chassis. - 6.
+The top bracket clamps around the chassis.
+Position it so the bags sits vertical.
+In some cases there is a rubber pad the ute tub sits on.
+That is just stuck there with glue and should be removed so the top clamp can sit in the correct position.
+The bag should not be leaning to one side if fitted correctly. - 7.
+Sometimes you need to lower the vehicle and pump up the bags with air to fully reach and prevent a stretched bag from preventing mounting bolts to tighten. - 8.
+Make sure all U bolts and mounting bolts are all tight. - 9.
+Make sure nothing fouls with the air bag such as sway bar brackets, mounts for brake lines or breathers etc and remember the bags get wider as they compress. - 10.
 Pump bags temporarily up to 80+ psi to bed them in and the rings "Bite" into the rubber flanges of the bags.
 Don't drive at such high pressure just do it as a bedding in process.